Alcohol & Illegal Drugs

 Overnight parking is prohibited anywhere.
 Drivers must adhere to all posted speed limits on campus and must yield to pedestrians in crosswalks.
 Persons in violation of these regulations are subject to towing, citations, and fines.
 The College is not responsible for any damage to the vehicle during towing.
 The College is not responsible for any injury, property damage, or loss sustained by a vehicle’s owner/driver while on College property.

 Under New Jersey law, a disabled person may obtain either a special license plate or vehicle placard that provides special parking privileges.
-To park in a designated disabled area on campus, an individuals must have handicap license plates or the placard, which is only provided by the Division of Motor Vehicles or the person’s local police department.
+To park in a designated disabled area on campus, an individual must have handicap license plates or the placard, which is only provided by the Division of Motor Vehicles or the person’s local police department.
 Temporary placards can be issued to a person who has temporarily lost mobility as certified by a physician or podiatrist.
 Placards must be displayed in full view.
 Any person without a placard properly displayed may receive a parking summons from the Branchburg Police Department.

 Sales & Solicitation